-In the state of California, spouses who choose to part ways may or may not know that they have three legal options: divorce, dissolution, and legal separation.
+In the state of California, our divorce lawyers know that spouses who choose to part ways may or may not know that they have three legal options: divorce, dissolution, and legal separation.
 Divorce and annulment are the two legal procedures that end a marriage, and there are two different types of annulments.
 A civil dissolution is granted by a state government after a legal annulment proceeding, and a religious annulment is granted by a church.
 Both types of annulment dissolve a marriage, but unlike a divorce, an annulment is “retroactive” – in other words, it treats the marriage as if it had never happened.

 The information offered here concerns civil annulment in the state of California, and it’s a general introduction.
 If someone needs to have his or her own marriage annulled in southern California, it is best to discuss the specifics of the situation with an experienced Long Beach family law attorney.
 What an annulment is, and what it means legally, is something that is frequently misunderstood.